soundpress/RulesOfNYC/docs/c06/index.rst

 (e) A dedicated power supply for the negative pressure ventilating units shall be utilized.
 The negative air equipment shall be on a ground fault circuit interrupter (GFCI) protected circuit separate from the remainder of the work area temporary power circuits.

-(f) If the containment area of an asbestos project covers the entire floor of the affected building, or an area greater than 15,000 square feet on any given floor, the installation of a negative air cut off switch or switches shall be required at a single location outside the work place, such as inside a stairwell, or at a secured location in the ground floor lobby when conditions warrant.
-The required switch or switches shall be installed by a licensed electrician pursuant to a permit issued by the Department of Buildings.
-If negative pressure ventilation equipment is used on multiple floors the cut off switch shall be able to turn off the equipment on all floors.
+(f) If the containment area of an asbestos project covers the entire floor of the affected building, or an area greater than 15,000 square feet on any given floor, the installation of a negative air cut off switch or switches shall be required at a single location outside the work place, such as inside a stairwell one floor below the lowest floor containing a work place, or at a secured location in the ground floor lobby when conditions warrant (such as when the work place is in a basement or below).
+The required switch or switches must be installed by a licensed electrician, pursuant to a permit issued by the Department of Buildings.
+If negative pressure ventilation equipment is used on multiple floors the cut off switch must be able to turn off the equipment on all floors.

 (g) On loss of negative pressure or electric power to the negative pressure ventilating units, abatement shall stop immediately and shall not resume until power is restored and negative pressure ventilation equipment is operating again.
 When power failure or loss of negative pressure equipment lasts or is expected to last longer than one-half hour: